Package 'TDLM'

 Description

-This function returns a data.frame where each row provides one or several goodness-of-fit measures between a simulated and an observed Origin-Destination matrix.
+This function returns a data.frame where each row provides one or several goodness-of-fit measures between a simulated and an observed Origin-Destination (OD) matrix.

 Usage